developer-onizuka/what_is_RDMA/README.md

           |          |
           +----------+ 0x00000000
 ```
 Step 3.
 User program makes some controll resources.
 One of resource is PTE which is for translation table between physical address and virtual address of user program space.
+These are almost everything which the user program should do for perspectives of kernel bypass before a packet arriving.
 ---
 ```
           Physical Memory